kermitt2/grobid/doc/Deep-Learning-models.md

     install: "../delft"
 ```

-Indicate the GROBID model that should use a Deep Learning implementation in the same config file, for instance if you wish to use a Deep Learning model for the citation model (it provides 1-2 additional points to the f-score for bibliographical reference recognition) use:
+Indicate the GROBID model that should use a Deep Learning implementation in the same config file, for instance if you wish to use a Deep Learning model for the citation model (it provides 2-3 additional points to the F1-score for bibliographical reference recognition) use:

 ```yaml
   models: